Charged particle motion and radiation in strong electromagnetic fields: Charged particle dynamics

 From the theoretical considerations discussed in \cref{sec:ClassicalRR,sec:QuantumRR}, one might expect radiation reaction (RR) to manifest itself primarily as dissipation, i.e. energy loss.
 However, the strength of RR effects depends on the strength and orientation of the external, accelerating electric and magnetic fields.
 The interplay between the Lorentz and RR forces can lead to both deceleration and acceleration of charged particles, depending on the field geometry.

 Consider the interaction of an electron with a pulsed, plane EM wave.
 In this scenario the LL equation, \cref{eq:LandauLifshitz}, may be solved analytically~\cite{dipiazza.lmp.2008}.
-Let the electric-field components in the $x$- and $y$- directions be $E_0 f'_1(\phi)$ and $E_0 f'_2(\phi)$ respectively, where $E_0 = a_0 m c \omega_0 / e$ and primes denote differentiation with respect to phase $\phi$.
+Let the electric-field components in the $x$- and $y$- directions be $E_0 f'_1(\phi)$ and $E_0 f'_2(\phi)$ respectively, where $E_0 = a_0 m c \omega_0 / e$, {$f_{1,2}(\phi)$ are arbitrary functions of phase $\phi$,} and primes denote differentiation with respect to phase.
 The lightfront momentum of the electron $p^- = \gamma m c - p_z$ (assuming the laser propagates towards positive $z$), as a function of phase is~\cite{dipiazza.lmp.2008,harvey.prd.2011}:

 The lightfront momentum always decreases under RR (it would be constant under the Lorentz force alone).
 Whether the \emph{energy} decreases or increases, however, depends on its initial value.
 If $\gamma$ is initially large, then $p^- \simeq 2 \gamma m c$ and RR manifests itself as an energy loss: measuring this energy loss, whether in the classical or quantum regimes, is an object of experimental investigation (see \cref{sec:Experiments}).
 If the charge is initially at rest, however, then it is accelerated to an asymptotic Lorentz factor of $\gamma' \simeq 1 + \erad a_0^2 I(\phi)$.
 In fact, there is a net energy transfer from the wave of~\cite{dipiazza.plb.2018}: